The short answer

 - Cannot be left for even 15–30 minutes without panic

-- Behavior worsening despite 6–12 weeks consistent training
+- Behaviour worsening despite 6–12 weeks consistent training

 Calgary daycare + walker network

 Essential infrastructure for full-time-working Calgary Doberman owners.
-Investment ($500–$1,200+/month) is significantly less than rehoming costs + emotional toll.
+The monthly investment of roughly $500–$1,200 is significantly less than the cost (and emotional toll) of rehoming.

-Doberman-specific liability insurance: some Calgary services charge premium for “guard breeds.”
-Doberman owners may need additional liability insurance ($300–$800/year) for some daycare arrangements.
+Doberman-specific liability insurance: some Calgary services charge a premium for “guard breeds.”
+Doberman owners may need additional liability insurance ($300–$800 per year) for some daycare arrangements.

 Frequently Asked Questions